Descanonge/tol_colors/README.md

 <img alt="icon" src="/docs/source/_static/icon.svg" width="128" align="left">

 Those color schemes were designed by Paul Tol.
 This repository is packaging his work so that it can be easily installed using pip.
 This packages and its documentation follow the technical notes of the color schemes (issue 3.2, 2021), which are archived in this [repository](/docs/technical_notes.pdf).
-Details and implementation for other lanugages can be found on Paul Tols's [website](https://personal.sron.nl/~pault/).
+Details and implementations for other lanugages can be found on Paul Tols's [website](https://personal.sron.nl/~pault/).

 A more user-friendly documentation is available at <https://tol-colors.readthedocs.io>, detailing how and when to use the various colorsets and colormaps.